What to Bring

 Collapsible text is great for longer section titles and descriptions.
 It gives people access to all the info they need, while keeping your layout clean.
 Link your text to anything, or set your text box to expand on click.
 Write your text here...

+Always bring a towel to sit on in the sauna.
 Unless you've booked a private session, you'll probably have company.
-A friendly wee 'hello' and some small talk is great but most people are there to recharge and relax so save your patter for the coffee shop after.
+A friendly wee 'hello' and some quiet small talk makes a great atmosphere.
+Most people are there to recharge and relax so save the political debates for the coffee shop after.
 Be considerate with how much space you and your towel are taking up.
-Most of the time, people rotate seats so everyone gets to experience the view etc.
+People often rotate seats so everyone gets to experience the view.

 Read the Room